Texas Gov. Abbott issues executive order prohibiting cities from requiring masks, vaccines

+Abbott’s order applies to any government entities receiving state funds, including counties, cities, school districts, public health authorities and government officials.
+He also declared that there be “no covid-19-related operating limits for any business or other establishment” in the state in order to “ensure the ability of Texans to preserve livelihoods while protecting lives.”

 The order, Abbott said in a statement, was to “provide clarity and uniformity” in the state’s response to the coronavirus pandemic.
-The governor claimed that Texans had “mastered the safe practices" that help prevent and avoid the spread of covid-19.
+The governor claimed that Texans had “mastered the safe practices” that help prevent and avoid the spread of the coronavirus.

 “The new Executive Order emphasizes that the path forward relies on personal responsibility rather than government mandates,” Abbott stated.
-“Texans... have the individual right and responsibility to decide for themselves and their children whether they will wear masks, open their businesses, and engage in leisure activities."
+“Texans ... have the individual right and responsibility to decide for themselves and their children whether they will wear masks, open their businesses, and engage in leisure activities.”

 The governor added that vaccines remain the most effective defense against the virus but would never be forced in the state.

-Abbott’s executive order made official his repeated statements that he would not enforce mask or vaccine mandates in Texas, even as covid-19 cases in the state have returned to levels not seen since early spring.
+Abbott’s executive order made official his repeated statements that he would not enforce mask or vaccine mandates in Texas, even as coronavirus cases in the state have returned to levels not seen since early spring.
 Covid-related hospitalizations in Texas have risen nearly 40 percent in the past week.

-Many officials have voiced concern that covid cases are rising again just before the academic year is set to begin in many school districts across Texas, while children under 12 remain ineligible to receive the covid vaccine.
+Many officials have voiced concern that coronavirus cases are rising again just before the academic year is set to begin in many school districts across Texas, while children under 12 remain ineligible to receive the vaccines.
 The Centers for Disease Control and Prevention this week changed its guidance to recommend all children over 2 years old wear a mask when they return to school, regardless of vaccination status.

 The Texas State Teachers Association on Tuesday called on Abbott to withdraw his prohibition on mask mandates and leave the decision up to individual school districts.